 Most ML failures in production do not look like dramatic outages.
 They look like quiet degradation: a fraud model that approves slightly more bad transactions, a classifier that routes slightly more tickets to the wrong queue, a ranking model that slowly erodes conversion, or an LLM assistant that becomes less helpful as product and policy content changes.

 This is model drift: the gradual (or sudden) mismatch between the world your model was trained on and the world it is now operating in.
-Drift is not a rare edge case.
+Drift is not rare.
 If your product changes, users change, competitors change, seasonality exists, or data pipelines evolve, drift is guaranteed.

 A useful operating principle